patelmeet02/anemia/DEPLOYMENT.md

 - ✅ All dependencies listed in `requirements.txt`
 - ✅ Production-ready Flask app (already configured)

+## ⚠️ Python Version Compatibility

+**Important**: Some deployment platforms use Python 3.12 by default, which has compatibility issues with certain packages.
+We've included:
+- `runtime.txt` - Specifies Python 3.11.7 for better compatibility
+- `requirements-deploy.txt` - Alternative requirements with version ranges for more flexible deployment

 ## 🌐 Deployment Options

 ### Option 1: Heroku (Recommended for Beginners)